Just like us humans, sometimes your dentures need to change clothes. And by “change clothes” I mean getting your dentures relined.

-If you already have dentures or you’re considering getting dentures, you probably have heard the term “denture reline.”
+If you already have dentures or you’re considering getting dentures, you probably have heard this term “denture reline.”
 It’s a necessary step in the process of caring for your dentures.

 Basically, a denture reline is exactly what it sounds like — putting a new lining in your dentures so they fit properly in your mouth.
 Relining your replacement is simple and affordable and can make your day-to-day life so much more comfortable.

 There are a couple different types of relines and a few different ways to go about relining dentures, all of which we’ll look at shortly.
 But first, we need to know why relines are needed.

 Whenever your tooth is removed from its place, the tissue in that area starts a breakdown on a cellular level.
 Basically, the tissue is taken back into the body to be used elsewhere.
 Obviously, this means your gum tissue will change density and shape as it heals.